MohamedTahaKhattab/GYM-Management-System/README.md

 This project is part of academic coursework at the Egyptian Chinese University.
 Please refer to your institution's policies regarding code sharing and academic integrity when using this repository.

-## Acknowledgments

-Developed as part of the Object-Oriented Analysis and Design curriculum at the Egyptian Chinese University.